samuelwbaird/hair/README.md

 ## Viewing the example project

-Serve the root of repo using a local web server, eg.
+Serve the root of repo using any local web server, eg.

 	cd hair
 	python3 -m http.server